 Basic theories and methods of stage lighting for all production types.
 Emphasis on technical/theoretical facts, artistic/design concept development, and "teamwork" structure of theatre.
 Examines stage lighting optics, instrument selection and application, color theory, circuiting and control systems, and basic design.
-Prerequisites: THP213 or permission of Instructor.
+Prerequisites: A grade of C or better in THP213 or permission of Instructor.
 (THP216 is not offered every semester.)